bcgsc/RICO/README.md

 During your first run in a new storage location an internet connection is required for the associated containers to be pulled down.

-To run the required cibersort component of the workflow you need to get permission from the [cibersort team](https://cibersort.stanford.edu/).
+To run the cibersort component of the workflow you need to get permission from the [cibersort team](https://cibersort.stanford.edu/).
 Note that this is the original version of CIBERSORT, **not CIBERSERTx**.
 Once permission is granted (it may take multiple days to get approval) you can download the required scripts: `CIBERSORT.R` and `LM22.txt`.
-Add the path to your copies of these scripts to the `nextflow.config` file (we recommend placing them in the `scripts` directory of this repository).
+Add your copies of these scripts to the `nextflow.config` file (we recommend placing them in the `scripts` directory of this repository).
-If these script paths are not provided, RICO will skip this step automatically.
+If the files are not provided, RICO will skip this step automatically.

 ### Space